pensIt is unlikely that your job will be affected if you start an IVA. Most people can simply continue working as normal.

 The Arrangement is also available if you are self employed.
-However you must be able to draw a sustainable income from your business from which you can make a reasonable payment towards your debts.
+You just need to be able to draw a sufficient income from your business to sustain both your monthly living expenses and a reasonable payment towards your debts.

 If you are a director of a larger company you must check your employment contract before starting an IVA.
 You may be obliged to inform the board if you become insolvent.